 HealthyWomen provides a wide range of women's health materials reviewed by medical professionals.
 It is recommended for women looking for a balance of clinical information and informal articles that touch on a variety of issues relevant to women's health.

 Major category tabs running horizontally across the top of the page allow users to easily navigate through the site's content.
 Users can browse the website via three methods: broad-topic health centers, more specific health articles, or by using the site's search bar.
 Searching the website through the search bar returns results in an unsorted list of mostly non-relevant articles and blog posts.
+In addition, navigation is hindered by numerous pop-ups that need to be closed to continue to use the site.

 The website appears professionally designed, and features a consistent and engaging layout.
 Graphics appear on all pages, and the use of color across the site is subtle.
 The website's font does appear awkwardly large, and with all the various functions available for users, the interace can appear a bit noisy.
 Otherwise, a fine visual experience.